How the Federal Debt and Deficit Are Different:

 How Does the Debt Affect the Deficit?:

 Second, the interest on the debt is added to the deficit each year.
 About 5% of the budget is allocated to debt interest payments.
 Interest on the debt hit a record in FY 2011, reaching $454 billion.
 This beat its prior record of $451 billion in FY 2008 -- despite lower interest rates.
 By the FY 2013 budget, the interest payment dropped to $248 billion, as interest rates fell to a 200-year low.
-However, as the economy improves, interest rates will rise, probably by 2014.
+However, as the economy improved, interest rates rose starting in May 2013.
 As a result, interest on the debt is projected to quadruple to $850 billion by FY 2021, making it the fourth largest budget item.
 (See Budget Spending)

 How Does the Deficit and Debt Affect the Economy?: